 The 1,400 seated theatre has previously played host to major touring companies such as David Ian Productions, performing classics like Chicago, Grease, and The Sound of Music, and Matthew Bourne’s New Adventures.

-The Alhambra Theatre is only a five minute walk from Jurys Inn Bradford.
+The Alhambra Theatre is only a four minute walk from Jurys Inn Bradford.

 St George’s Hall

-St George’s Hall is located around ten minutes from our hotel.
+St George’s Hall is located around seven minutes from our hotel.

 Bingley Arts Centre and Bingley Little Theatre